wogsland/FarleyFile/README.md

     farley --help

+## Importing

+The idea to integrate with all major social media platforms, but currently only Github and Twitter are supported.
+More information on the [integrations page](INTEGRATIONS.md).

 ## Deduping & Merging - WIP

-If you import from a number of social media platforms then merging duplicate contacts will be required and there should functionality to do this automagically as well as manually when there are conflicts (TBD).
+If you import from a number of social media platforms then merging duplicate contacts will be required and there should functionality to do this automagically but for now we have

+    farley person dupes

+to list out everybody with a matching first and last name.

+## Searching

+Basic search functionality is provided with

+    farley search

 ### Maintainer